asterisk/documentation/docs/Asterisk-Community/Asterisk-Issue-Guidelines.md

 1. Verify the results of the AI to ensure it has not injected inaccurate information
 2. Disclose your AI usage including model and version
+3. Provide a concise issue report and **DO NOT** provide an unreasonable verbose LLM generated issue report
+4. Provide additional supporting information in comments when needed and asked

+**DO NOT** assume that results from the AI are valid.

 Submitting the bug report
 -------------------------